-We peformed some follow-up of this object by means of a remotely controlled scope of the "RAS" network (details on image):
+We peformed some follow-up of this object by means of a remotely controlled scope of the "RAS" network (details on image; click on it for a bigger version):

 In our stacking we can appreciate a coma nearly 10 arcsec in diameter, with a strong central condensation.
 Through strong enhancement of the visualization parameters, a faint and extended outer halo nearly 20arcsec in diameter, possibly elongated toward North-West, seems to be visible (however it must be said that in our frames this detail is very close to the background noise, and thus must be considered as uncertain).